directvt/vtm/readme.md

             <!--  <item wincoor=92,31 />                        -->
             <!--  <item wincoor=8,31 focused />                 -->
         </autorun>
+        <viewport coor=0,0/>  <!-- Viewport position for the first connected user.
+At runtime, this value is temporarily replaced with the next disconnecting user's viewport coordinates to restore the viewport position on reconnection. -->
         <width>    <!-- Taskbar menu width -->
             <folded=4/>
             <expanded=31/>